MJspitta/alx-zero_day/0x03-git/README.md

-Read me for 0x03-git folder
+Read me for 0x03-git folder with a slight edit on github interface